bonvision/bonvision.github.io/_demos/demos_006_MeshMapping.md

 Open the _MeshMap_Generate workflow_ and enter the required parameters:
 - Height and Width of display projector (in pixels).
 E.g. Width = 1280, Height = 800.
 - The desired angular span of the display (HSpan for azimuth, VSpan for elevation).
 E.g. HSpan = 240, VSpan = 120.
 - The number of subdivisions of the angular space which you wish to perform (HSubdiv for azimuth and VSubdiv for elevation).
 These values generate the grid of angular points you will manually assign.
-E.g. for HSpan = 240 and HSubdiv = 12 13 equally spaced points (0:20:240) are specified along the azimuth for each elevation.
+E.g. for HSpan = 240 and HSubdiv = 12 there will be 13 equally spaced points (0:20:240) specified along the azimuth for each elevation separate elevation.
-- Specify the display device property of the CreateWindow node to point at the display you are mesh mapping (e.g. ‘Second’).
+- Specify the display device property of the CreateWindow node to the display you are mesh mapping (e.g. ‘Second’).
 - The filename for the Mesh Mapping .csv file.

 You can now start the workflow.
 A blank shader window should fill the display surface being mesh mapped and a grid of circles representing the points to be assigned should be displayed on the display device which is showing the Bonsai GUI.
 The green circle indicates the current point being assigned.
 If you cannot see the grid, select the visualiser for the DrawGrid node.
-You may need to assign the first point before the grid appears.
+You may need to restart the workflow/assign the first point before the grid appears.

 Now work through the points to be assigned.
 For each point:
 1. Target the laser pointer at the angular position to be assigned.
 2. Using the mouse, position the small rendered circle on the display being mesh mapped to align with the laser.
 Mouse Keys may be useful for the final positioning.
 Once you are satisfied with the position of the circle, click the left mouse key.
 You can then save this point by pressing the ‘d’ keyboard key.
 The green circle on the grid of circles should now have moved to the next point to be assigned.
 Repeat the previous step.
-If you wish to reassign a point you can right-click the mouse to move back to a previous point.
+3. If you wish to reassign a point you can right-click the mouse to move back to a previous point.

 Once you have assigned all the required points close the shader window and workflow.
-The mesh mapping .csv file will be saved in the location you specified.
+The mesh mapping .csv file will be saved in the location you specified before starting the workflow.

 ### Step 2 - Interpolating and formatting the mesh mapping file